openvinotoolkit/anomalib/docs/source/tutorials/benchmarking.rst

     seed: 0
     image_size: 256

-Additionally, the keys can be replaced from the benchmarking script.
-To do this just use the value instead of passing an array.
-Taking the example of the folder dataset above, the configuration file can be modified as.
+Additionally, it is possible to pass a single value instead of an array for any specific parameter.
+This will overwrite the parameter in each of the model configs and thereby ensures that the parameter is kept constant between all runs in the sweep.
+For example, to ensure that the same dataset is used between runs the configuration file can be modified as shown below.

 .. code-block:: yaml